fmuwanguzi/Snake-game/README.md

 Link to github website https://fmuwanguzi.github.io/

-Goal of the game is to have a block generate move using keys on keyboard.
+Goal of the game is to have a block generate, move using keys on keyboard.
 And eat other blocks kind of like pacman.
+Difficulty of the game increases becuase the first block grows in size and moves faster as the game continues.

-My blockers have been generating random block on my game board.
+Below is some of the code I used to create the game.

 This allowed me to achieve movement using my keyboard